 It’s all about apples and apple-flavored treats in the fall.
 But, you don’t even need to peel or chop any apples to get that popular fall flavor in these muffins.
 With homemade apple pie spice and apple cider, there is a sweet apple taste in every bite!
 Plus, the sugary topping will make it hard to eat just one!

-Apple Cider Muffins Recipe
+Apple Cider Muffins Ingredients

 There are two main parts to this sweet treat–the muffins and the sugary topping.